Julianne Moore and Natalie Portman, creators of Carnage

 captive by Arnaud des Pallieres

-High-flying female cast: Mélanie Thierry, Marina Fois, Josiane Balasco and Carole Bouquet, among others, and plays the first-mentioned Fanny, who arrives at the Salpêtrière hospital in Paris in 1894 at the beginning of the film.
-She claims to have entered there of her own free will in search of her mother.
+A top notch female artist: Mélanie Thierry, Marina Fois, Josiane Balasco and Carole Bouquet, among others, and the first mentioned play Fanny, who arrives at the Salpêtrière hospital in Paris in 1894 at the beginning of the film.
+She claims to have entered completely voluntarily.
+For his mother.
 Innumerable patients presenting more or less acute pathologies of various kinds are looked after by unfriendly supervisors, who sometimes abuse and insult them.

 In this eerie closed door, an exorcism will take shape, and art will bring a little light, the film offers a reflection on this observation MadnessHere is a term used to isolate and shut out women, to such an extent that one wonders whether Fanny herself, who is presented as a victim, is not a legend. .